 Nothing says that the lighting period has to occur all at once.
 Time for the light to be on can be broken into several differnet periods in a day.
 This is method of providing a break in the lighting period is even touted as being a possible benefit to interrupt the growth cycle of algae.
 Search for Diana Walstad Siesta Light Schedule.

 For a photoperiod to be beneficial, I would try to allow a minimum photoperiod of 3 hours.
 Less than this may not allow the photosynthesis process to ramp up and be beneficial to the plants.

 Everyone is different, but for myself, there is no way I’m going to remember to turn the lights on and off manually.
 Failing to remain consistant, down to within an hour, of your daily total light period, will probably lead to problems with algae by itself.
 Beyond that, it will be difficult to maintain balance between fertilizers and the lighting if the lighting is always flucttuating.
 I would highly recommend a timer of sorts to keep the lighting schedule consistent.

 There are controllers available that are specifically made for aquariums that can turn off/on lights as well as other equipment.
 Those work great, but come with added cost and complexity.
-I would recommend a simple light timer like the one I use, the Leviton LT113-10W Timer.
+I would recommend a smart plug (I discuss their use here) or a simple light timer like the Leviton LT113-10W Timer.
 It is highly programmable for multiple on/off cycles every day.
 This model even has an added button that you can mount to override the current status.